damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 git commit -m "this is my commit message.
 Related to https://gitlab.com/<username>/<projectname>/issues/<xxx>"
 ```

-Of course you can replace `gitlab.com` with the URL of your own GitLab instance.
+Of course, you can replace `gitlab.com` with the URL of your own GitLab instance.

 **Note:** Linking your first commit to your issue is going to be relevant for tracking your process far ahead with GitLab Cycle Analytics.
 It will measure the time taken for planning the implementation of that issue, which is the time between creating an issue and making the first commit.
-{: .note}
+{: .alert .alert-success}

 ### Merge Request